 Not much fancy equipment required here.
 You can make this without any electricity if you have the right tools, and do fewer dishes in the process.
 It's a win/win!

-- Whisk for combining the batter in a medium mixing bowl
+- Whisk or electric mixer for combining the batter in a medium mixing bowl

 - Grater or food processor for grating carrots, and vegetable peeler for peeling

 - Rubber spatula for scraping batter out of bowls

 - Loaf pan - 1 or 1 ½ lb loaf pan.
 You might have to cook a little longer in a 1 lb loaf pan - add 3-5 minute increments to start